squidfunk/mkdocs-material/docs/setup/extensions/python-markdown.md

 <!-- md:option toc.title -->

-:   [:octicons-tag-24: 7.3.5][title support] ·
+:   <!-- md:version 7.3.5 --> · · <!-- md:default _automatically set_ --> –
-    :octicons-milestone-24: Default: _automatically set_ – This option sets the
-    title of the table of contents in the right navigation sidebar, which is normally automatically sourced from the translations for the [site language] as set in `mkdocs.yml`:
+    This option sets the title of the table of contents in the right navigation sidebar, which is normally automatically sourced from the translations for the [site language] as set in `mkdocs.yml`:

     ``` yaml
     markdown_extensions: